123THU/123THU/README.md

 | Fundamentals of Database Systems | 96.00 | 4.0 |
 ...

-<p>&emsp;&emsp; CET-4 score: 613 / 710; CET-6 score : 626 / 710
+<p>&emsp;&emsp;CET-4 score: 613 / 710; CET-6 score : 626 / 710

-<p>&emsp;&emsp; Academic Research Experience
+### Academic Research Experience
-1. A paper under submission at ACL ARR during my interning at Peking University！！（Hoping AC!!)
+1. A paper under submission at ACL ARR during my interning at Peking University!!
+(Hoping AC!!)
-2. The experiments for a paper on the explainability field are in progress. （Maybe SMC25?
-I don't know..., experiment even haven't started formally QAQ)
+2. The experiments for a paper on the explainability field are in progress.
+(Maybe SMC25?
+I don't know..., experiment hasn't even started formally QAQ)
-3. Leader in Undergraduate Innovation Project (RAG-based Medical Large Model(Qwen))
+3. Leader in Undergraduate Innovation Project (RAG-based Medical Large Model (Qwen))
-4. Database Internship at Tsinghua University（Hard and complicated database, almost no process..omg...)
+4. Database Internship at Tsinghua University (Hard and complicated database, almost no progress...omg...)